-In addition to the Java, COM, and Python APIs, RaptorXML Server includes a .NET API that allows developers to integrate RaptorXML Server and RaptorXML+XBRL Server in applications written for the Microsoft platform in C# and other .NET languages for high-performance XML , JSON, or XBRL validation and processing.
+In addition to the Python API, RaptorXML Server includes a .NET API that allows developers to integrate RaptorXML Server and RaptorXML+XBRL Server in applications written for the Microsoft platform in C# and other .NET languages for high-performance XML , JSON, or XBRL validation and processing.

 Read about an example plug-in we've created below.

 This add-in is now available as a product that allows contractors to create XBRL reports based on the Work in Process Taxonomy - directly in Excel.
 Learn more about the Altova Work in Process (WIP) XBRL add-in for Excel.

 To allow RaptorXML to be easily integrated into a modern SOA (service-oriented architecture) infrastructure, RaptorXML Server includes a built-in HTTP server that is accessed via a RESTful web API.
 This allows RaptorXML to accept validation jobs, XSLT transformation jobs, etc., submitted via HTTP request by other services and by client applications.
 The job description as well as the results are exchanged in JSON format.